minprog/app-studio/40 Projects/50 Many Lists/10 Assignment.md

 - `TodoManager`

-    A singleton class that groups some common functionality.
-It contains the list of `TodoList`s for your application, and it has two functions that are reponsible for persistence of the lists between application runs: `readTodos` and `writeTodos`.
+    A class that groups some common functionality.
+It contains the list of `TodoList`s for your application, and it handles all communication with the database.

-Don't forget to use the naming convention of the language that you use.
-This could be different from the UML diagram.
+On Android, use the approach from this [blog post](http://www.androiddesignpatterns.com/2012/05/correctly-managing-your-sqlite-database.html) to create your TodoManager.

 ## How to submit